 This Section 8.3 describes how Incremental Users will be charged for an Incremental Reference Services to which this Access Arrangement applies pursuant to Section 8.2.

-Where capital expenditure constituted by an extension or expansion is conforming capital expenditure, Incremental Users will be charged at the prevailing Reference Tariffs and, as permitted by Rule 77(2) of the National Gas Rules, MultinetAGN will include the conforming capital expenditure in the opening Capital Base for the next Access Arrangement Period.
-MultinetAGN may, at its discretion, seek the Regulator’s determination prior to the next Access Arrangement Period that capital expenditure is conforming capital expenditure.
+Where capital expenditure constituted by an extension or expansion is conforming capital expenditure, Incremental Users will be charged at the prevailing Reference Tariffs and, as permitted by Rule 77(2) of the National Gas Rules, Multinet will include the conforming capital expenditure in the opening Capital Base for the next Access Arrangement Period.
+Multinet may, at its discretion, seek the Regulator’s determination prior to the next Access Arrangement Period that capital expenditure is conforming capital expenditure.

 Where capital expenditure constituted by an extension or expansion is non-conforming capital expenditure (in whole or in part):